AdobeDocs/target-developers/src/pages/guides/recs-api/fetch-recs-server-side-delivery-api.md

 `POST https://{{CLIENT_CODE}}.tt.omtrdc.net/rest/v1/delivery`

 1. Note the client code is required.
-As a reminder, your client code may be found in Adobe Target by navigating to **[!UICONTROL Recommendations] > [!UICONTROL Settings]**.
-Note the **[!UICONTROL Client Code]** value in the **[!UICONTROL Recommendation API Token]** section.
+As a reminder, your client code may be found in Adobe Target by navigating to **Recommendations > Settings**.
+Note the **Client Code** value in the **Recommendation API Token** section.
    ![client-code.png](/assets/client-code.png)
-1. Once you have your client code, construct your Delivery API call.
-The example below begins with the **[!UICONTROL Web Batched Mboxes Delivery API Call]** provided in the [Delivery API Postman collection](https://developers.adobetarget.com/api/delivery-api/#section/Getting-Started/Postman-Collection), making relevant modifications.
+2. Once you have your client code, construct your Delivery API call.
+The example below begins with the **Web Batched Mboxes Delivery API Call** provided in the [Delivery API Postman collection](https://developers.adobetarget.com/api/delivery-api/#section/Getting-Started/Postman-Collection), making relevant modifications.
 For example:
    * the **browser** and **address** objects were removed from the **Body**, since they are not required for non-HTML use cases
    * *api_charter* is listed as the location name in this example
    * the entity.id is specified, since this recommendation is based on Content Similarity, which requires a current item key to be passed to Target.
    ![server-side-Delivery-API-call.png](/assets/server-side-delivery-api-call2.png)
    Remember to configure your query parameters correctly.
 For example, be sure to specify `{{CLIENT_CODE}}` as necessary. <!--Q: In the updated call syntax, entity.id is listed as a profileParameter instead of an mboxParameter as in older versions. --> <!--Q: Old image ![server-side-create-recs-post.png](/assets/server-side-create-recs-post.png) Old accompanying text: "Note this recommendation is based on Content Similar products based on the entity.id sent via mboxParameters." -->
    ![client-code3](/assets/client-code3.png)
-1. Send the request.
+3. Send the request.
 This executes against the *api_charter* location, which has an active recommendation running on it, defined with your JSON design which will output a list of recommended entities.
-1. Receive a response based on the JSON design.
+4. Receive a response based on the JSON design.
    ![server-side-create-recs-json-response2.png](/assets/server-side-create-recs-json-response2.png)
    The response includes the key ID, as well as the entity IDs of the recommended entities.